kekyo/Compat/README.md

 ## Tips

-When you want to build .NET Framework project in Linux and other non-Windows environment, that package supports ability of .NET Framework reference assemblies:
+When you want to build .NET Framework project in Linux and other non-Windows environment, that package supports ability for referencing of .NET Framework assemblies:

 ```xml
 <ItemGroup>